Wii give thanks

 It has been a while since I’ve peeped my head around here, hasn’t it?
 Now that Thanksgiving break is over, it’s time to start back up, beginning with a few comments on some recent gaming news items.

 1) People are breaking their expensive toys thanks to flying Wiimotes, and if the internet is any indication, it seems to be an epidemic.
 The reason behind it is malfunctioning wrist straps, but in this case I can’t at all blame Nintendo for the stupidity of gamers.
 The only way the strap can break is due to extensive force during the remote’s forward motion, meaning someone is letting go.
-The only way this can happen is either a) sweaty hands or b) people purposefully throwing it. → Gotta get down on Friday.
+The only way this can happen is either a) sweaty hands or b) people purposefully throwing it.
+In either case, the solution is simple; calm the hell down.

 Recovering from World of Warcraft Part 1